Furikuda/bork/docs/internals/data-structures.rst

 the manifest, since an ID check is not possible.

 *config* is a general-purpose location for additional metadata.
-All versions of Borg preserve its contents.
+All versions of Bork preserve its contents.

 Feature flags
 +++++++++++++